NancyZhang26/silly_blog/posts/hotgrillep1.md

 We broke up after a month.
 The last time I saw him two years ago, ***<u>he was still a smoker.***</u>

-I could not locate an exact date for my second short rush to the nic club.
-I know it was in 11th grade.
+I could not locate an exact date for ***<u>my second short rush to the nic club.***</u> I know it was in 11th grade.
 Was I under a lot of stress?
 Did not touch a vape.
 Just another cigarette because ***<u>I started talking to this ex again,***</u> and I wanted to “just try it” again.
 I lit up a cigarette in the bathroom of my tennis club, a different one.
 Somebody just happened to leave a pack and a lighter beside the sink.
 It was also kind of minty.
 It was a thin cig, and I didn’t finish it because I don’t wanna look like I have constipation by occupying that bathroom for 10 minutes.

+My ex and I gradually drifted apart, and so did me and nic.
+I finished high school being 100% sober.
+This was probably ***<u>the last time***</u> I handled school and tennis without any chemicals.

 <h3>Put Me To Bed, Brandeis</h3>